We’re here to help make sure you have the Great Barrier Reef tour of a lifetime!

 - Personal dive/snorkel equipment if you would prefer to use your own.
 While equipment hire is included in your booking, you are welcome to bring any personal dive/snorkel items if you wish to.
 (Optional extras for hire are wetsuits and prescription lens masks)

 - Cash or credit card for purchases

-- Proof of certification if you are a Certified Scuba Diver (must be equivalent of Open Water Level or above) – this will be checked by the Dive Supervisor at the start of your trip.
+- Proof of certification if you are a Certified Scuba Diver (must be equivalent of Open Water Level or above) – the Dive Supervisor will check this at the start of your trip.
 All persons intending to scuba dive should read the Scuba Divers Important information page.
 [Read More]

-- Dive medical if you are intending to Scuba Dive and require one to comply with Australian Dive Regulations – See our SCUBA Divers Important Information page to avoid disappointment on your trip.
-IMPOTRANT – dive medicals will only be accepted if they are conducted using the Australian Medical Examination Form AS4005.1 and clearly state this on the medical Certificate that you provide the Dive Supervisor onboard Reef Encounter
+- Dive medical if you intend to Scuba Dive and require one to comply with Australian Dive Regulations – See our SCUBA Divers Important Information page to avoid disappointment on your trip.
+IMPORTANT – dive medicals will only be accepted if they are conducted using the Australian Medical Examination Form AS4005.1 and clearly state this on the medical Certificate that you provide the Dive Supervisor onboard Reef Encounter

 Scuba Divers Important Information